kai9987kai/AutoClicker/README.md

   [About page](https://kai9987kai.github.io/AutoClicker.html)

-# Set the program up how you what it to look
+# Set the program up how you want it to look

 style number 1